Kalmonipa/HowAreThey/README.md

 You should get in touch with Jack Reacher.
 You haven't spoken to them since 06/06/2023.
 ```

 Currently, this is just intended as a backend web server with a few endpoints, storing the data in a SQLite database.
-Updating the info is a bit finnicky if you're not used to using CLI/Curl/etc. I'm thinking of using something like Cobra to create a better way to update info.
+Updating the info is a bit finnicky if you're not used to using CLI/Curl/etc.

 I'm also working on a frontend web page for this but Javascript is hard and don't currently have the time to learn it at the moment.